sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 1. From the navigation menu, select **Deployments** under **Workloads**.
 From the view's Deployments list, select the **web** deployment.

-2. Select **Edit**, then select the **JSON** tab.
+2. Select **Edit**, then in the **Edit a resource** dialog select the **JSON** tab.

-3. From the dialog, scroll to the web containers spec as shown in the screenshot.
+3. Scroll to the web containers spec as shown in the screenshot.
 Remove the hostPort entry for the web container's port mapping.

    ![This is a screenshot of the Edit a Deployment dialog box with various displayed information about spec, containers, ports, and env.
 The ports node, containerPort: 3001 and protocol: TCP are highlighted.](media/image140.png "Remove web container hostPort entry")